sanfrancesco/prerendercloud-lambda-edge/README.md

 * Check your user-agent if using botsOnly
 * Sometimes (rarely) you'll see an error message on the webpage itself.
 * Check the AWS logs (see section "Viewing AWS Logs in CloudWatch")
-* Check Prerender.cloud logs (see section "Viewing Prerender.cloud logs")
+* Check headless-render-api.com logs (see section "Viewing headless-render-api.com logs")
 * Sometimes (rarely) there's an actual problem with AWS Lambda and you [may just need to re-deploy](https://www.reddit.com/r/aws/comments/7gumv7/question_aws_lambda_nodejs610_environment_issue/)